 Okay, so there haven't been any definitive studies that prove designers live longer than people in other jobs.
 But we reckon it's a pretty sure thing.
-Here are seven solid reasons to believe us designers will keep going, and going, and going.
+Here are 10 solid reasons to believe us designers will keep going, and going, and going.

 01. We have a sense of purpose

 Designers live for design.
 We're passionate about it.
 We think about it constantly.
-It's the thing that makes us get in the morning with a spring in our step.
+It's the thing that makes us get up in the morning with a spring in our step.
 And while it might cause a few issues if we become too obsessive (see 10 reasons not to date a designer), it's this fired-up sense of purpose that's ultimately going to make us live longer.

-"I've worked with a very talented, tight knit crew of people at BKWLD over the last eight years or so and have continuously been inspired by each and every one of them," he enthuses.
+"I've worked with a very talented, tight-knit crew of people at BKWLD over the last eight years or so, and have continuously been inspired by each and every one of them," he enthuses.

-While it's natural to think of body and our mind as separate entities, they're deeply interdependent – so it's a case of healthy mind, healthy body.
+While it's natural to think of our body and mind as separate entities, they're deeply interdependent – so it's a case of healthy mind, healthy body.
 This article from Lifehacker explains how the women of Okinawa, Japan are known for having a positive outlook on life and pursuing their 'ikigai' ('reason for being').
-And it's no coincidence that the Japanese have an average life expectancy of 83, the highest in the world – with Okinawans the longest-living of all.
+And it's no coincidence that the Japanese have an average life expectancy of 83, the highest in the world, with Okinawans the longest-living of all.

 02. We drink lots of water and tea

-We designers are constantly filling up on water, tea or coffee.
+We designers are constantly filling up on water, tea and coffee.
 Admittedly too much of the latter can cause poor health, not to mention a shaky hand on the mouse and the need to remortgage to pay for all those mochas.
 But the antioxidant flavonoids in tea are recognised as being beneficial to cardiovascular health, along with bowel regulation and weight control.
-In short, a cup of tea is likely to make you live longer.
+Yes, a cup of tea is likely to make you live longer.
 And green tea, or water, is even better for you.

-03. We're more educated
+04. We're more educated

 We don't like to brag, of course.
 But in general, we designers are highly educated beings.
 And highly educated people (according to this report from USA Today and this report from US News) live longer.
-That's partly due to the sense of goal-driven purpose, mentioned in point 1, that following a course can give you.
+That's partly due to the sense of goal-driven purpose, mentioned in point 01, which following a course can give you.
 So maybe now is a good time to re-energise yourself with an evening class or two.

 05. We like a laugh

 According to research, the more you laugh, the healthier you'll stay and the longer you may live.
-So next time a client asks you to "design the site and we'll put in the content later" (see things you should never ask a designer), don't stress, have a good chuckle – and keep prolonging that lifespan.
+So next time a client asks you to "design the site and we'll put the content in later" (see things you should never ask a designer) don't stress, have a good chuckle – and keep prolonging that lifespan.

-05. We do a lot of cycling
+08. We do a lot of cycling

-Cycling is very popular among us designers – and is one of the best forms of exercise around.
+Cycling is very popular among us designers – and it's one of the best forms of exercise around.
 As everybody knows, exercise helps you live longer; this Taiwanese study, for example, suggests just 15 minutes of exercise per day can add three years to your life.

 Also read: Bike art: 10 beautiful designs

-06. We don't live dangerously
+09. We don't live dangerously

 Every year over 250,000 injuries are reported in the workplace in the UK.
 The industries that have the highest death toll are agriculture, manufacturing and construction.
 In comparison, the design community is pretty safe.

-When was the last time you had to handle dangerous substances or lift heavy objects as part of your day to day routine?
+When was the last time you had to handle dangerous substances or lift heavy objects as part of your day-to-day routine?
 Yes, design can be hard work, but it's unlikely to injure or kill you – and for that we should be thankful.

-07. We have everything to live for
+10. We have everything to live for

 Minor gripes aside, we love our jobs.
 We earn a decent living from them (at least once we're past the design intern stage).
 The industry as a whole is expanding; there's always new stuff to learn and boundaries to push.
 We'll certainly never be bored.

 Even when we retire, we'll probably carry on working in some way or other.
-Yes, we know we can't live forever – but we're going to damn well going to stick around as long as we can, because design is our dream.
+Yes, we know we can't live forever – but we're damn well going to stick around as long as we can, because design is our dream.
 And when it comes to keeping the Reaper at bay, that counts for a heck of a lot.